Strikers in the football team are remembered more than, say, goalkeepers and defenders. Strikers ‘close’, and spectators crave that-goals.

 The World Cup is exciting to watch.
 What with the razzmatazz footwork, the gripping commentary, the relentless cheering and the pomp and colour.
 But football is also ruthless.
 I mean; you can have a deft piece of footwork, occupy half the opponent’s side and even have the loudest cheering team; unfortunately, for all the statistics displayed on the screen, only one reigns supreme.
 And it isn’t corner kicks, or fouls, nor shots at goal.
 No. It’s goals scored.

 You played well, but did you score?
 In selling the enviable dribbling and commendable shots at goal can be compared to prospecting (finding people to buy your product); interviewing (finding out how your product will help solve their problem); demonstrating (showing them how it will); validating (convincingly responding to queries about it); negotiating (coming to terms); and asking for referrals (other prospects).
 Whereas all these are necessary to a sale, the statistic that is king is closing (sealing the deal).
-You ‘played’ well, but did you close?
+You ‘played’ well, but did you score? (close)?

 Teamwork

-These are my three similarities.
+These are my three similarities of the World Cup to selling.
 Share yours.

 Check out our short courses and other services here.
 If you would like to have your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement please complete the form below and we will get in touch after receiving your details, none of which will be public.
 Thank you.

-Views – 353
+Views – 492

 About Author